simonmichael/hledger/hledger/doc/commands.m4.md

 ## print
 Show transactions from the journal.
 Aliases: p, txns.

+`-m STR --match=STR             `
+: show the transaction whose description is most similar to STR, and is most recent

+`       --new`
+: show only more recent transactions added to each file since last run

 `-x     --explicit`
 : show all amounts explicitly

-`-m STR --match=STR             `
-: show the transaction whose description is most similar to STR, and is most recent

 `-O FMT --output-format=FMT     `
 : select the output format.
 Supported formats: